A swimming hole has aesthetic and practical value — including providing a way for kids to burn off energy outdoors.

-Given the right piece of terrain, you're going to get more—dollar for dollar—out of a pond than out of a swimming pool.
-A bare-bones in-ground swimming pool, 16 by 32 feet, costs $16,000, including neither site preparation nor filtration equipment.
+Given the right piece of terrain, dollar-for-dollar you're going to get more out of a pond than out of a swimming pool.
+A bare-bones in-ground swimming pool, 16 by 32 feet, costs $16,000, not including preparation or filtration equipment.
 Add taxes and landscaping, and the price tag will be closer to $20,000, and that doesn't include ongoing water, chemical, and electrical costs.
 Depending on your location, a fence may be required, as well as additional liability coverage.

 Real estate appraisers, generally a conservative lot, often give a pond more value than a swimming pool, depending on the quality of the pond, including its size, banks, depth, and the reputation of the builder.
 When I asked one Vermont appraiser what value he gave to swimming pools, he barked, "Zero!
 If they're concrete, the walls crack!"
 He added that he knew three home buyers who recently had their swimming pools filled in.
 Above-ground pools add little or no value either, and if they include vinyl liners, they have to be replaced every three years.
 He noted that one of his clients had a half-acre spring-fed pond, well maintained, which provided an attractive view from the house.
 He appraised it at $5,000.